p-j-ward/boolearn-hs/README.md

 </p>
 -->

-**boolearn** is a lightweight C toolkit for training **boolnets** --networks of Boolean threshold functions.
+**boolearn** is a lightweight C toolkit for training **boolnets** - networks of Boolean threshold functions.

-Since Boolean threshold functions have +1/-1 outputs, boolnets cannot be trained by gradient-descent (back-propagation).
+Since Boolean threshold functions have ±1 outputs, boolnets cannot be trained by gradient-descent (back-propagation).

-The training algorithm in boolearn is based on constraints and projections to these constraints.
+The training algorithm in boolearn is based on **constraints** and **projections** to these constraints.

-Using divide-and-concur, the constraints fall into sets A and B that each have easy projections.
-A trained network is a point that lies in both A and B.
+Using divide-and-concur, the constraints fall into sets *A* and *B* that each have easy projections.
+A trained network is a point that lies in both *A* and *B*.

-Instead of minimizing a loss, boolearn minimizes the distance between pairs of points in A and B. When this distance---the "gap"---is zero, training is complete.
+Instead of minimizing a loss, boolearn minimizes the distance between pairs of points in *A* and *B* ("the gap").
+Training is complete when this distance is zero.

+For details, see *Learning with Boolean threshold functions* by Elser & Lal.

-boolearn is research software and intentionally CLI-first.
+**Note:** boolearn is research software and intentionally CLI-first.

 ## Quickstart